Apostol-Daniel/Apostol-Daniel/README.md

 # Whoami

-My name is Daniel and I am a Programming student by Howest in Brugge.
+My name is Daniel and I am a Programming student at Howest in Brugge.
 I momentarily work as a full-time operator and shift boss in a factory.<br>
 IT has always been one of my greatest interests, and I am always learning and expanding my skills, for software developing to networking and cybersecurity.

 # Abilities